 Employ another disciplinary process that it regards as of at least equal fairness, transparency, and integrity.

-A bishop may recuse himself from acting under this canon if he has personal bias or prejudice concerning the Reporting Party or the member of the clergy concerned or Respondent (as the case may be) that would make fair judgment impossible.
+A bishop may recuse himself from acting from any disciplinary proceeding if he has personal bias or prejudice concerning the Reporting Party or the member of the clergy concerned or Respondent (as the case may be) that would make fair judgment impossible.
 However, knowledge or opinions formed by a bishop in the course of the performance of his official duties or in the course of the process established by this canon do not make recusal necessary.
 A bishop must recuse himself from acting under this canon if his spouse, parent, child, sibling, any person within the third degree of relationship (great-grandparent, grandparent, parent, uncle, aunt, brother, sister, child, grandchild, great-grandchild, nephew, or niece), or any person in the bishop’s household

-is the Reporting Party,
+is the Reporting Party;

-is the member of the clergy concerned or Respondent (as the case may be), or
+is the member of the clergy concerned or Respondent (as the case may be); or

 is, to the bishop’s knowledge, likely to be a material witness.